-Aleszu Bajak, adjunct professor at Northeastern University’s School of Journalism, on a digital storytelling card game that marries the tools of digital storytelling with the techniques of the collaborative design process.
+Aleszu Bajak, adjunct professor at Northeastern University’s School of Journalism, demonstrated a storytelling card game that marries the tools of digital storytelling with the techniques of the collaborative design process.

-Kevin Blackistone, professor of the practice at UMD’s Merrill College, and columnist/commentator for The Washington Post and ESPN’s “Around the Horn,” will address teaching racial sensitivity in sports coverage.
+Kevin Blackistone, professor of the practice at UMD’s Merrill College, and columnist/commentator for The Washington Post and ESPN’s “Around the Horn,” addressed teaching racial sensitivity in sports coverage.

-Jeremy Caplan, director of Education for the Tow-Knight Center for Entrepreneurial Journalism at the CUNY Graduate School of Journalism, will describe how he starts journalism classes with interactive games and exercises to engage students in active learning.
-He’ll share time-tested games along with tips and tricks for using them.
+Jeremy Caplan, director of Education for the Tow-Knight Center for Entrepreneurial Journalism at the CUNY Graduate School of Journalism, described the interactive games and exercises he uses to engage journalism students in active learning.
+He shared time-tested games along with tips and tricks for using them.

-Jack Rosenberry, a journalism professor at St. John Fisher College, will share his lesson on verifying images using Google reverse image search and perhaps other image verification tools for mobile.
+Jack Rosenberry, a journalism professor at St. John Fisher College, shared his lesson on verifying images using Google reverse image search and will touch on other image verification tools for mobile.

-Jeff South, associate professor and director of undergraduate studies at VCU’s Robertson School of Media and Culture, will show how to create seven essential graphics using free data visualization tools.
+Jeff South, associate professor and director of undergraduate studies at Virginia Commonwealth University’s Robertson School of Media and Culture, showed how to create seven essential graphics using free data visualization tools.

-Ingrid Sturgis, associate professor specializing in new media at Howard University’s Department of Media, Journalism and Film, will talk about the challenges of teaching media literacy to digital natives who think they know it all.
-She has made the class more interactive, and students have done research on the reach of social media to various professions.
+Ingrid Sturgis, associate professor specializing in new media at Howard University’s Department of Media, Journalism and Film, talked about the challenges of teaching media literacy to digital natives who think they know it all.

 See the full program lineup for Journalism Interactive 2017.